CastosHQ/Seriously-Simple-Podcasting/readme.txt

 = 1.5.2 =
 * 2013-05-10
-* [UPDATE] Slight tweak to HTML encoding in feed fields
+* [TWEAK] Slight tweak to HTML encoding in feed fields
-* [UPDATE] Improving episode download functionality
+* [TWEAK] Improving episode download functionality
-* [UPDATE] Adding hooks for admin pages
+* [TWEAK] Adding hooks for admin pages
 * [FIX] Fixing backwards compatiblity for old iTunes feed link

 = 1.5.1 =
 * 2013-05-03
-* [UPDATE] Improving (and fully fixing) HTML encoding in feed fields
+* [TWEAK] Improving (and fully fixing) HTML encoding in feed fields
-* [UPDATE] Setting rewrite rules to flush on plugin activation
+* [TWEAK] Setting rewrite rules to flush on plugin activation
-* [UPDATE] Adding to the plugin FAQ
+* [TWEAK] Adding to the plugin FAQ
 * [FIX] Fixing typo in back-end widget display

 = 1.5 =
 * 2013-04-28
-* [FEATURE] Forcing episode download when download link is clicked
+* [NEW] Forcing episode download when download link is clicked
-* [UPDATE] Improving UI for podcast image uploads
+* [TWEAK] Improving UI for podcast image uploads
-* [UPDATE] Removing episode meta data from excerpt text
+* [TWEAK] Removing episode meta data from excerpt text
-* [UPDATE] Improving built-in single episode template
+* [TWEAK] Improving built-in single episode template
-* [UPDATE] Adding action to settings screen allowing additional settings fields to be added
+* [TWEAK] Adding action to settings screen allowing additional settings fields to be added
 * [FIX] Showing all episodes in podcast feed

 = 1.4.6 =
 * 2013-04-26
-* [UPDATE] Adding settings info about new iTunes image dimensions
+* [TWEAK] Adding settings info about new iTunes image dimensions
-* [UPDATE] Adding admin notice for plugin survey
+* [TWEAK] Adding admin notice for plugin survey

 = 1.4.5 =
 * 2013-04-25
-* [UPDATE] Adding further checks for removing HTML from feed content
+* [TWEAK] Adding further checks for removing HTML from feed content
-* [UPDATE] Trimming episode summary/description in feed
+* [TWEAK] Trimming episode summary/description in feed

 = 1.4.4 =
 * 2013-04-19
-* [UPDATE] Adding file size fallback to feed template to avoid potential validation errors
+* [TWEAK] Adding file size fallback to feed template to avoid potential validation errors

 = 1.4.3 =
 * 2013-04-07
-* [UPDATE] Adding new plugin branding to WordPress admin - no new features are included in this update
+* [TWEAK] Adding new plugin branding to WordPress admin - no new features are included in this update
-* [UPDATE] Updated the plugin FAQ
+* [TWEAK] Updated the plugin FAQ

 = 1.4.2 =
 * 2013-03-30
-* [UPDATE] Added work around for WordPress bug that causes 404 error on feed when site has no posts
+* [TWEAK] Added work around for WordPress bug that causes 404 error on feed when site has no posts
-* [UPDATE] Removed episode meta from feed description/summary
+* [TWEAK] Removed episode meta from feed description/summary
-* [UPDATE] Added global function to check if podcast feed is loading
+* [TWEAK] Added global function to check if podcast feed is loading
-* [UPDATE] Core functions are now loaded earlier in the plugin so they are more widely available
+* [TWEAK] Core functions are now loaded earlier in the plugin so they are more widely available

 = 1.4.1 =
 * 2013-03-18
-* [UPDATE] Restructured & streamlined settings page
+* [TWEAK] Restructured & streamlined settings page
 * [FIX] Fixed built-in archive page template
-* [UPDATE] Updated FAQs to reflect recent support queries
+* [TWEAK] Updated FAQs to reflect recent support queries

 = 1.4 =
 * 2013-03-13
-* [FEATURE] Added option to password protect podcast feed - sets a 'HTTP 401 Unauthorized' header and requests a username and password
+* [NEW] Added option to password protect podcast feed - sets a 'HTTP 401 Unauthorized' header and requests a username and password
-* [FEATURE] Added 'do_feed_podcast' action so plugins/themes can intercept the feed or add their own processing - see templates/feed-podcast.php for usage caveats
+* [NEW] Added 'do_feed_podcast' action so plugins/themes can intercept the feed or add their own processing - see templates/feed-podcast.php for usage caveats
 * [USABILITY] Added series feed URL to series taxonomy table for quick reference
 * [USABILITY] Moved feed template include to latest possible hook - this allows other plugins to load their templates first if necessary
 * [USABILITY] Simplified field descriptions on settings page
 * [FIX] Fixed series feed URLs (please take note of changes on podcast settings page)
 * [FIX] Fixed a few typos on the settings page
-* [UPDATE] Added validation to podcast description field
+* [TWEAK] Added validation to podcast description field
-* [UPDATE] Updated localisation strings
+* [TWEAK] Updated localisation strings
-* [UPDATE] Updated plugin FAQ
+* [TWEAK] Updated plugin FAQ
-* [UPDATE] Added 'Upcoming Features' list
+* [TWEAK] Added 'Upcoming Features' list

 = 1.3.4 =
 * 2013-03-11